 6. It is encouraged to nap while at work

 7. Toilets are fancy... to say the least.

 8. Speaking of toilets, there is an entire museum devoted to them.

 9. Train rides are never dull

 11. Vending machines for everything... including bras

 12. Wendys serves burgers with foie gras and truffles

-13. Reality TV doesn't look like "the Bachelor"
+13. Reality TV doesn't look like "

 14. Samara from "the Ring" plays baseball, apparently

 15. Don't go to Japan without having seen this video...